kalithasanks2001/personal-finance-management-application/README.md

 **Features**

 - **User Authentication**
-  Secure user registration and login system with SQLite.
+  Secure user registration and login system with MySQL.

 - **Income and Expense Tracking**
   Add, update, and delete income and expense entries with category tagging.